 Alzheimer’s disease (AD) is, as we often hear, a public health problem of epidemic proportions.
 It is the fifth leading cause of death in Americans aged 65 and older.
-More than five million Americans are already affected.
+The number of affected Americans is already approaching six million.
 AD will become an even greater societal burden in the future, due to the growth of our population both in number and in expected length of life.
 While AD is a major source of suffering, death, expense, and caregiving burden for all of us, it has an especially powerful impact on the lives of women.

 The Age Factor